-Press the Enter key which should display the command ">" prompt character, confirming that the device is connected.
+Pressing the ENTER key after successfully connecting should display the command ">" prompt character.

-3.3 Serial access
+3.3 Serial Access

-Matrix Switch router systems and LCD remote panels come equipped with a serial port which can be used as another means of sending Mascot commands.
+Matrix Switch router systems come equipped with a serial port which can be used as another means of sending Mascot commands.
 Connect a Computer system to the device using a 9 pin RS-232 serial cable.
 Using this interface requires a serial terminal program, such as HyperTerminal on Windows.
 Configure the terminal software for 9600 bps 8N1.
 In addition Local Echo should be on in order to see what is typed.
-Pressing the Enter key once connected should yield the ">" prompt character."
+Pressing the Enter key once connected should yield the ">" prompt character.

-3.4 Command format
+3.4 Command Format

 Commands consist of a command name, zero or more arguments separated by commas and a carriage return (CR, ASCII 13 - the Enter key on a keyboard).
 Optionally multiple commands can be combined by separating them with a '#' character and the command chain is terminated with a CR character.
 Spaces are not required between arguments, but can be optionally supplied for readability.
 A space is also not required between command names and their first argument, if the argument is numeric.
+Table 4 lists characters which have special meaning in MASCOT commands.